lukestringer90/personal-website/talks.md

 Presented at

-- Glossopdale School for their British Science Week (remotely)
+- Glossopdale School for their British Science Week remotely on 14/03/2022
-- Wright Robinson College Manchester (remotely)
+- Wright Robinson College Manchester remotely on 19/07/2022
-- Leeds City Academy
+- Leeds City Academy at AND Digital in Leeds on 14/07/2022

 <script async class="speakerdeck-embed" data-id="30ab5003864d4433b543280657d2752a" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>